roman-milk/roman-milk.github.io/hannah-and-I-inces.md

  "God, I need to get off or I'll go crazy!" she moaned.

  Slightly embarrassed by this extremely intimate display, I didn't know what to do, so I just looked and didn't move a muscle.
 Gradually her breathing got heavier and she really went to town on herself, using her free hand to grope and roughly massage her left boob, then running it passionately over her face and through her hair, not quite knowing what to do with her pent up sexual energy.
 Her moans became louder and more frequent as her hand was going berserk between her legs.
 In an atypical lucid moment, I got behind her on my knees and gently started dragging my finger nails over her arms and shoulders, which made her moan even louder.
 Emboldened by her reaction, I reached around and started massaging her boobs gently with both hands; a little too gently apparently, because her free hand grabbed mine and showed me exactly how rough she wanted it.
 As I followed her not so subtle instructions, she whispered:"Ooh yeah, that's it!" as her head starting moving from left to right and back again, indicating that she'd be orgasming any second now.
 Her body started convulsing and gyrating back against me as she kept pistoning her fingers in and out of her entrance; completely lost in orgasmic bliss, she clamped her eyes shut and opened her mouth wide without making a sound.
 It was an incredible sight and experience – before that moment I never realized that a woman could orgasm so spectacularly!
 When hers was over, she reclined against me and relaxed, her body trembling and shaking with every touch and caress of my hand.
-Report_Story #2